- Pain just below the buttock

 Braces and Supports To Help Semimembranosus Injury and Pain

-McDavid Thigh Brace Wrap" covers the thigh and can be used for hamstring support or rehabilitation.
+McDavid Thigh Brace Wrap covers the thigh and can be used for hamstring support and rehabilitation.
 This support works well if your pain is more in the upper thigh area and does not go down into the knee.
 Provides great compression and warmth to help maintain muscle mobility and reduce pain.
 Sizing: SM 18 to 20 inches, Med 20 to 22 inches, LG 22 to 25 inches, XL 25 to 28 inches.

 Groin Strap for High Semimembranosus Hamstring Pain and Injury

 McDavid Groin Strap is recommended for high hamstring and groin pulls.
 This strap works well for people who have pulled a hamstring muscle up high near the buttocks.
 The strap in addition to the knee brace gives support along the length of the muscle.
 The strap has an adjustable Velcro closure so you can adjust the pressure as needed.

 Knee Brace for Semimembranosus Hamstring Knee Pain